The Architecture of Agency Volume 6 AGI Economics

 Outside the Theory

-The solution, then, does not lie in economic theory — no rearrangement of Ricardo’s algebra puts leverage back into empty hands.
-What remains lies in what we do before the leverage runs out, and I take the three parts in ascending order of importance.
+The solution does not lie in economic theory — no rearrangement of Ricardo’s algebra puts leverage back into empty hands.
+It lies in what we do before the leverage runs out, and I take the three parts in ascending order of importance.

 First, preserved economic autonomy.
 Comparative advantage still works perfectly among humans — our opportunity costs differ from each other’s as much as they ever did — so a human economy remains viable as long as humans retain the productive capacity to run one: skills, tools, land, energy, and institutions not yet ceded to systems we do not control.
 Autonomy is not a growth strategy.
 It is the difference between a population that can feed and organize itself and one that has outsourced its metabolism.